hartenthaler/german-chancellors-presidents/README.md

 - Contributing historical facts: make you familiar with the structure of the csv file; change existing or add new data; test it; [create an issue](https://github.com/hartenthaler/german-chancellors-presidents/issues), then you can link your pull request.
 - Contributing code: check out the issues for things that need attention.
 If you have changes you want to make not listed in an [issue](https://github.com/hartenthaler/german-chancellors-presidents/issues), please create one, then you can link your pull request.
 - Testing: it's all manual currently, please [create an issue](https://github.com/hartenthaler/german-chancellors-presidents/issues) for any bugs you find.

+How to get the information for an image link and attribution:
+- go to the wikipedia article
+- click on an image
+- ask for details
+- select "use this file"
+- copy File URL and Attribution
+- transfer this information into the csv file (replacing all commas in the attribution by other characters or enclose in "...".)

 <a name="license"></a>
 ## License